-We are a preclinical genetic medicines company with limited operating history.
+We are a clinical-stage biotechnology company with a limited operating history.
 We commenced active operations in 2012.
-Our operations to date have been limited to organizing and staffing our company, research and development activities, business planning and raising capital.
-All of our therapeutic programs are still in the preclinical development stage.
-We expect to initiate six development programs by the end of 2018.
-These programs include our three most advanced programs, which are in HD and DMD, and we expect to select three additional development candidates by the end of 2017.
-We have not yet demonstrated our ability to initiate or successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
-Typically, it takes many years to develop one new medicine from the time it is discovered to when it is available for treating patients.
+Our operations to date have been limited to organizing and staffing our company, research and development activities, manufacturing, preclinical and clinical development, patient advocacy activities, business planning and raising capital.
+Prior to 2017, all of our product candidates were in the preclinical development stage.
+In 2017, we initiated clinical trials of our product candidates WVE-120101 and WVE-120102 in patients with HD, and WVE-210201 in patients with DMD.
+We expect to initiate three additional development programs by the end of 2018, targeting exon 53 in DMD, and targeting C9ORF72 in amyotrophic lateral sclerosis ("ALS") and frontotemporal dementia ("FTD").
+We have not yet demonstrated our ability to successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+Typically, it takes many years to develop and commercialize a therapeutic from the time it is discovered to when it is available for treating patients.
 Further, drug development is a capital-intensive and highly speculative undertaking that involves a substantial degree of risk.
-You should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development, especially preclinical biotechnology companies such as ours.
+You should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by biotechnology companies in the early stages of clinical development, such as ours.
 Any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.

-In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
-We will need to transition from a company with a research focus to a company capable of supporting clinical development and commercial activities.
-We may not be successful in such a transition.
+In addition, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors, including risks and uncertainties associated with any of our current or future collaboration partners.
+We are transitioning from a company primarily with a research focus to a company capable of supporting multiple clinical trials and commercial preparation activities.
+We may not be successful in this transition.